 A Holbein Connection

-Dendrochronology also revealed that the panel timber is cut from the same oak tree used for a famous portrait of Thomas Cromwell by Holbein, now found in the National Portrait Gallery (NPG 1727).
+Dendrochronology also revealed that the panel timber is cut from the same oak tree used for a famous portrait of Thomas Cromwell by Hans Holbein the Younger, now found in the National Portrait Gallery (NPG 1727).
 This discovery indicates that the two studios were buying timber from the same source.

 More About Paintings Collections